Quick Facts - MSN/DPD

 Graduates are able to critically evaluate the scientific literature and incorporate current research and innovative advances in nutrition into the fundamentals of nutritional science and dietary planning.
 Graduates are also able to support the ecological well-being of the planet through promotion of improved eating habits.

-Successful completion of the Bastyr MSN/DPD requires maintenance of a 3.00 GPA on a 4.0 scale, completion of 300 hours of volunteer/work experience* and achievement of a passing score on the exit examination.
+Successful completion of the Bastyr MSN/DPD requires maintenance of a 3.00 GPA on a 4.0 scale, completion of 300 hours of volunteer/work experience,* achievement of a passing score (75 percent) on the exit examination, and completion of self-tracking of specified learning outcomes.

 MSN/DPD students must complete a minimum of 78 credits.
 All MSN/DPD students must have a minimum 3.00 grade point average with a minimum of 52 credits in residence.
 In addition, 300 hours of paid work and/or volunteer experience in clinical nutrition, food service management and community nutrition are required to graduate.
-Finally, students must pass the DPD exit exam (minimum score of 70 percent) administered during the final quarter of their program.
+A grade of 75% or greater is required to pass the DPD exit exam.
+Students must also complete self-tracking of specified learning outcomes.
 MSN/DPD students must complete their degree within five years following matriculation into the program.
 A student will not receive his/her verification statement until all requirements for the MSN/DPD are met.

 The MSN/DPD at Bastyr University is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-5400.
 Bastyr University is accredited by the Northwest Commission on Colleges and Universities.